BasementKrew/revelation.io/_posts/2015-01-07-golang-router.markdown

 }
 ```

-In plain language it is what allows our `Handle` function we define actually receive HTTP request sent to it.
-You might be wondering about that `tree` and node `nonsense` we haven't really been clear on so far.
-Well, here it is.
-In our case, the `tree` is Trie data structure.
-If you aren't familiar with it, you can read more about it [here](https://www.cs.bu.edu/teaching/c/tree/trie/). of course there are lots of data structures you could use to build a router, but a Trie seemed like a natural fit with the structure of URLs.
+In plain language it is what allows our `Handle` function we defined to actually receive HTTP request sent to it.

+Now you might be wondering about that `tree` and `node` nonsense we have been waiting to cover.
+For the use case of our router, the `tree` is a Trie data structure.
+If you aren't familiar with a Trie, you can read more about it [here](https://www.cs.bu.edu/teaching/c/tree/trie/).
+There is of course, a lots of data structures you could use to build a router, but a Trie seemed like a natural fit with the structure of URLs.

 ```go
 // node represents a struct of each node in the tree.